maxi07/PySyncOCR/README.md

 This will create a service that automatically starts when the server boots and runs the `main.py`, which will launch different threads for the webserver, the watchdog, the SMB server and the OCR.

-The script will install the program and run a service `PySyncOCR` which will automaically run at boot.
+The script will install the program and run a service `PySyncOCR` which will automatically run at boot.
 To disable, please run `sudo systemctl stop PySyncOCR`.
 To view live debug information, run `sudo journalctl -f -u PySyncOCR`.

 > [!IMPORTANT]
 > The installer was built for Ubuntu 22.04 LTS, but should work on other Linux distributions.

 ## Options
-The program accespts some options, which have to be added in the `sudo nano /etc/systemd/system/PySyncOCR.service` service.
+The program accepts some options, which have to be added in the `sudo nano /etc/systemd/system/PySyncOCR.service` service.
 The options are:
 - `--dev` - to run the Flask server
 - `--smb-port` to change the smb port